-- a.
+- c.
+Ten Guajalote (turkey) targets at 75 meters (or yards).d.
+Ten Borrego (ram) targets at 100 meters (or yards). - Hunter's Pistol and Smallbore Hunter's Pistol (to include Metallic Sights): 60-shot Club Match Course: 60 shots as follows: - a.
 Fifteen Gallina (chicken) targets at 40 meters (or yards). - b.
 Fifteen Javelina (pig) targets at 50 meters (or yards). - c.
-Fifteen Guajalote (turkey) targets at 75 meters (or yards).d.
-Fifteen Borrego (ram) targets at 100 meters (or yards). - (k) Hunter's Pistol and Smallbore Hunter's Pistol (to include Metallic Sights): 80-shot Regional Course: 80 shots or two 40-shot Club Courses. - Hunter's Pistol and Smallbore Hunter's Pistol (to include Metallic (1)Sights): 120-shot National Match Course: 120 shots (three 40-shot Club Courses or two 60-shot Club Courses.) - (m) Air Pistol (to include Open Sights, both Indoor and Outdoor): 40-shot Club Match Course: 40 shots as follows:

-- a.
-Ten Gallina (chicken) targets at 10 yards. b.
-Ten Javelina (pig) targets at 12.5 yards. c.
-Ten Guajalote (turkey) targets at 15 yards d.
-Ten Borrego (ram) targets at 18 yards.
-Ten Guajalote (turkey) targets at 15 yards. - Air Pistol (to include Open Sights, both Indoor and Outdoor): 60-shot (n) Club Match Course: 60 shots as follows: - a.
+Fifteen Guajalote (turkey) targets at 75 meters (or yards). - d.
+Fifteen Borrego (ram) targets at 100 meters (or yards). - Hunter's Pistol and Smallbore Hunter's Pistol (to include Metallic Sights): 80-shot Regional Course: 80 shots or two 40-shot Club Courses. - Hunter's Pistol and Smallbore Hunter's Pistol (to include Metallic (1) Sights): 120-shot National Match Course: 120 shots (three 40-shot Club Courses or two 60-shot Club Courses.) - (m) Air Pistol (to include Open Sights, both Indoor and Outdoor): 40-shot Club Match Course: 40 shots as follows: - a.
+Ten Gallina (chicken) targets at 10 yards. - b.
+Ten Javelina (pig) targets at 12.5 yards. - c.
+Ten Guajalote (turkey) targets at 15 yards. - d.
+Ten Borrego (ram) targets at 18 yards. - (n) Air Pistol (to include Open Sights, both Indoor and Outdoor): 60-shot Club Match Course: 60 shots as follows: - a.
 Fifteen Gallina (chicken) targets at 10 yards. - b.
-Fifteen Javelina (pig) targets at 12.5 yards. - c.
-Fifteen Guajalote (turkey) targets at 15 yards. - d.
-Fifteen Borrego (ram) targets at 18 yards. - Air Pistol (to include Open Sights, both Indoor and Outdoor): 80-shot (0)Regional Match Course: 80 shots or two 40-shot Club Courses. - Air Pistol (to include Open Sights, both Indoor and Outdoor): 120-(p) shot National Match Course: 120 shots (three 40-shot Club Courses or two 60-shot Club Courses).

-17.5.1 Long Run National Records - National Records for Long Runs (consecutive hits on one type of animal) may be set only in the standing position and in Long Range Pistol in Unlimited Freestyle 1/2-size.
-They may be set at any level of NRA Sanctioned Silhouette Competition (Approved or Registered Tournaments).

-A competitor will have successfully obtained a National Long Run (a) Record when he/she has hit all targets beginning with the first animal in the first bank and ending with a total not less than ten that equals or is greater than the existing record regardless of whether the competitor qualifies to continue to fire as per Rule 9.7.

-17.6 Co-holder Records - Tie breaking Rules will not be employed when establishing National Records.
-Co-holder status will be accorded to individuals or teams when their score equals an existing National Record.
+Fifteen Javelina (pig) targets at 12.5 yards. - Fifteen Guajalote (turkey) targets at 15 yards. - d.
+Fifteen Borrego (ram) targets at 18 yards. - Air Pistol (to include Open Sights, both Indoor and Outdoor): 80-shot Regional Match Course: 80 shots or two 40-shot Club Courses. - Air Pistol (to include Open Sights, both Indoor and Outdoor): 120shot National Match Course: 120 shots (three 40-shot Club Courses or two 60-shot Club Courses). - 17.5.1 Long Run National Records National Records for Long Runs (consecutive hits on one type of animal) may be set only in the standing position and in Long Range Pistol in Unlimited Freestyle 1/2-size.
+They may be set at any level of NRA Sanctioned Silhouette Competition (Approved or Registered Tournaments). - A competitor will have successfully obtained a National Long Run Record when he/she has hit all targets beginning with the first animal in the first bank and ending with a total not less than ten that equals or is greater than the existing record regardless of whether the competitor qualifies to continue to fire as per Rule 9.7. - $\textbf{17.6 Co-holder Records} \textbf{-} \ \text{Tie breaking Rules will not be employed when establishing National Records}. \ Co-holder status will be accorded to individuals$ or teams when their score equals an existing National Record.